anzerr/octopi.ender3/README.md

 - edit octopi-wpa-supplicant.txt to with your wifi credenciales

 ### `Prints`
-You can print most of these without supports
+You can print most of these without supports.
+The models can be found in "./models" the source files are there with the stl.
+The models where made with sketchup

 - 1 x xt60_y_connector (no support)
 - 1 x pi_base (no support)